SauelAlmonte/code-challenge-6/README.md

    * yarn run build

 4. Once commands, files etc. were completed I began working on building earls.ca website as well as the accessibility icon
+5. Not able to deploy to Vercel, searching online for reason.
+Error received: Error: No Output Directory named "public" found after the Build completed.
+You can configure the Output Directory in your Project Settings.
+Learn More: https://vercel.link/missing-public-directory